-Our audit procedures included, among others, understanding of key controls over revenue recognition which are designed to ensure proper timing and recognition of revenues when risk and rewards are transferred to customers.
-We analyzed the Company's revenue through entire population of journal entries of sales transactions including correlations between revenue, accounts receivables, value added tax and cash inflows.
-On a sample basis circularized outstanding debtor balances and tested subsequent cash inflows.
 We tested a sample of significant sales transactions closed around the balance sheet date as well as credit notes issued after the balance sheet date to assess whether revenue was recognized in the correct period.
-We performed analytical review procedures on revenue comparing actual data to our expectations developed based on our prior experience of the Company's business.
-We assessed the adequacy of the Company's disclosures in the annual financial statements in respect of revenue in accordance with the EU IFRSs.
+We performed analytical review procedures on revenue comparing actual data to our expectations developed based on non-financial data, observable information on the market and our prior experience of the Company's business.
+We assessed the adequacy of the Company's the annual financial disclosures in statements in respect of revenue in accordance with the EU IFRSs.

-The Company's disclosures about revenue are included in Note 3.
-I) Revenues and Note 20 Sales revenue, mediated services of the annual financial statements.
+The Company's disclosures about revenue are included in Note 3 I) Revenues and Note 20 Sales revenue, mediated services of the annual financial statements.